narstybits/MacOS-DuckyScripts/README.md

 </pre>

 <p>
-  This code enables the <em>ignorespace</em> option for the command history, preventing commands with a leading space from being stored in the history.
+  This code enables the <em>ignorespace</em> option for the command history, preventing commands with a leading space from being stored in the shell history.
 This allows us to leave little to no traces, which keeps the code discreet.
 Big shout out to <a href="https://github.com/FalsePhilosopher">FalsePhilosopher</a> for this string!
 </p>
 <pre>
 <code>